chemgymrl/chemgymrl/docs/lesson_2_react.md

 print(env_ids)
 ```

-This explains the simulated reaction we are trying to simulate and is initializing the reaction environment.
+This explains the reaction we are trying to simulate and is initializing the reaction environment.

 ```python